SADMAN30102001SAKIB/OMRElite/README.md

 * There are lots of analysis, like individual student analysis, overall exam analysis.
 * Searching, filtering by name/ID/set etc.

-Ummmm, with all these, now it's not even a OMR (Optical Mark Recognition) anymore, right?
+Ummmm, with all these, now it's not even an OMR (Optical Mark Recognition) anymore, right?
 I think we should call It AMR (Artificial Mark Recognition).
 JK!
 But the app has limitations, which I'll try to improve time to time.

 ## All right, now future goals for OMRElite
 ### Major: